-Like many other organisations, Huddersfield Local History Society is commemorating the centenary of the First World War (1914-18).
+Like many other organisations, Huddersfield Local History Society commemorated the centenary of the First World War (1914-18).

 Telling a different aspect of Huddersfield’s World War I experience, Society chairman Cyril Pearce has published a new edition of his classic Comrades in Conscience: The story of an English community’s opposition to the Great War.
 First published in 2001 and long out of print, Comrades has now been reissued in a strikingly different format with significant revisions, fresh illustrations and new work based on further research.

 Huddersfield in World War I was edited by Brian Heywood for the Huddersfield Rugby League Heritage Project.
 Extending to 22 chapters, offering both chronological and thematic treatment and highly illustrated, this is available here.
 The Project also contributed a World War I trail to the Discover Huddersfield programme.